ConnectionMaster/web.eyeo.com/includes/jobs/openings/android-developer.md

 We have more than one option, and we will build apps trying some others over time.
 You will also have the opportunity to work on any of our other projects, if you enjoy variety, and you can work upstream on related projects, like Android itself.

 Almost all developers work remotely, so can you.
-If you'd prefer an office environment, we'll pay for a co-working space, or help you relocate.
+If you'd prefer an office environment, we'll help you relocate to Cologne, or pay for a coworking space.

 **Requirements**